PepsiCo : results beat as new CEO's ad push lifts sales | MarketScreener

 Sales of Pepsi sodas, which include Diet Pepsi and Pepsi Zero Sugar, grew 3 percent, driving organic sales at its North America beverage unit, its biggest revenue generator.

-Lay's potato chips, Off The Eaten Path snacks and bubbly also sold well, he said.
+Lay's potato chips, Off The Eaten Path snacks and bubly also sold well, he said.

 Total organic or core sales - a keenly watched metric that strips out currency fluctuations and acquisitions - rose 5.2 percent.